On Sacred Ground

 For Nicholas O'Connell, the effects of nature on everyday Northwest life carry over to the region's literature.
 Although Northwest writers address a number of subjects, the relationship between people and place proves the dominant one, and that has been true since the first tribes settled the region and began telling stories about it, thousands of years ago.
 Indeed, it is the common thread linking Chief Seattle to Theodore Roethke, Narscissa Whitman to Ursula K. Le Guin, Joaquin Miller to Ivan Doig, Marilynne Robinson to Jack London, Betty MacDonald to Gary Snyder.

-Nicholas O'Connell is the author of At the Field's End: Interviews with twenty-two Pacific Northwest Writers.
-He is the founder of www.thewritersworkshop.net and an instructor at the University of Washington Extension School.
+Nicholas O'Connell is the author of At the Field's End: Interviews with Twenty-Two Pacific Northwest Writers.
+He is the founder of The Writer's Workshop.

 "As a reader, I'm grateful to O'Connell for amassing his material and presenting it in thought-provoking fashion, and as a teacher, I'm happy to have a book such as this as a starting place for discussing Northwest literature with students.
 On Sacred Ground is of value to anyone interested in the on-going attempt to define and articulate our region's literature."